New Zealand Starts Here

 The Bottom Line

-Even if you haven’t hammered out a complete New Zealand itinerary by this point, you’re much closer than you were when you landed on this page.
+Even if you haven’t hammered out a complete New Zealand travel plan by this point, you’re much closer than you were when you landed on this page.
 Furthermore, I trust I haven’t simply helped you with ironing out details like ordering your exploration of the South Island, or determining whether a trip to Hobbiton is worth it (Spoiler alert: Probably not!).
 From my compelling photography to the deeply personal stories I’ve used as touchstones in explaining what the country meant to me, New Zealand should now feel a lot more real to you than it ever has.
 Certainly, my trip to New Zealand permanently changed me.